Jump to content

 Electro-Mobility (E-Mobility) includes a broad range of vehicles and applications where a movement is created by an electric propulsion system, e.g. battery electric, hybrid or fuel cell cars, small utility electric vehicles, autonomous electric vehicles, electric ferries, etc.

-Drives includes various processes resulting in a mechanical movement, e.g. for propulsion or actuation.
-The movement can be caused by an electric machine powered and controlled by a power electronic converter or by a hydraulic machine.
-Applications include actuators, construction machines, fans, pumps, etc.
+Drives include various processes resulting in a mechanical movement, e.g. for propulsion or actuation.
+The movement is caused by an electric machine powered and controlled by a power electronic converter.
+Applications include actuators, fans, pumps, etc.

-The research group in E-Mobility and Drives combine and apply its competences within control theory, electrical machines, energy storage devices, hydraulic components, and power electronics.
+The research group in E-Mobility and Drives combines and apply its competences within control theory, electrical machines, energy storage devices, and power electronics.

 Research is conducted at component level and system level as well.
 A main motivating factor is to develop more efficient components or systems at lower cost, weight and mass, but with an increased performance.